honetools/formats/Document.md

 # Sway document format

-The Sway document is a collection of values and resources relating to one app whose values are managed with Sway.
+The Sway document is a collection of values and resources relating to one project whose values are managed with Sway.

 On the editing side, the tool edits the values in this document.